Kate-Yayla/Exhibit10-SQLAlchemy-Surfs-Up-/README.md

 ### Temperature Analysis I

 * Used hawaii_measurements.csv file for data,
-* Used SQLAlchemy or pandas's read_csv(),
+* Used pandas read_csv(),
 * Found the average temperature in June and December for all stations as well as the years in the dataset,
-* Run the t-test and p value to determine whether the difference in the means if there any statistically significant and got the analysis as Only 3.9 degrees Celsius, between 2010-2017 the mean temperatures in June and December December in all stations.
+* Run the t-test and p value to determine whether the difference in the means if there any statistically significant and got the analysis as only 3.9 degrees Celsius, between 2010-2017 the mean temperatures in June and December in all stations.
 T-test conducted, p-value is very low, the difference is signaficant.

 ### Temperature Analysis II